SubiCodes/tatai-v.2/SESSION_MANAGEMENT_FEATURE.md

 1. Log in as admin → Should work normally
 2. Access any protected route → Should work normally

-### Test Case 2: Multiple Login Detection
+### Test Case 2: Multiple Login Detection - Block First
+1. Log in as Admin User on Browser 1 → Success
+2. Try to log in as same Admin User on Browser 2 → **Dialog appears**
+3. Click "Cancel" on the dialog → Login blocked
+4. Browser 1 still works normally ✅

+### Test Case 3: Multiple Login Detection - Force Login
-1. Log in as Admin User on Browser 1
+1. Log in as Admin User on Browser 1 → Success
-2. Log in as same Admin User on Browser 2
+2. Try to log in as same Admin User on Browser 2 → **Dialog appears**
+3. Click "Yes, Log Me In" on the dialog → Login succeeds on Browser 2
-3. Try to access any page on Browser 1
+4. Try to access any page on Browser 1 → Session conflict error and redirect to login

+### Test Case 4: Session Expiry Detection
+1. Log in on Browser 1
+2. Force login on Browser 2 (kicks out Browser 1)
+3. On Browser 1, try to:
+   - Navigate to any page
+   - Refresh the page
+   - Make any API call
-4. Expected: Session conflict error and redirect to login
+4. Expected: "Session Expired" notification and redirect to login

-### Test Case 3: Logout
+### Test Case 5: Normal Logout
 1. Log in as admin
 2. Click logout
 3. Try to access protected route with old cookie